8 Helpful Uses Of Lavender Essential Oil You Should Learn

 For people who have dandruff and a scalp that is dry and itchy, lavender essential oil is the answer.
 Mix together 15 drops of lavender oil and two tablespoons of either almond oil or olive oil, and warm the mixture for approximately ten seconds.
 Massage this warm mixture onto your scalp and cover your head with a shower cap.
 After 60 minutes, wash your hair with a gentle shampoo.

 Another mixture calls for blending five drops of lavender, five drops of rosemary oil, and three tablespoons of any unscented oil.
 Massage your scalp with this mixture and wait ten minutes.
-Shampoo afterwards; your dandruff problem will be treated effectively.
+Shampoo afterward; your dandruff problem will be treated effectively.

 Heals And Protects Against Headaches